 When should you turn on an OOO message?
 And what should you think about as you craft the language it should include?
 Here are some tips on how to make your out-of-office message work for you.

-Heading out on vacation is the obvious reason to turn on an out of office message.
-I highly, highly recommend disconnecting from your work e-mail while you are on vacation for mental health — and yes, productivity —reasons (though I realize taking a hiatus from your emails is not the accepted standard in all roles or industries).
+Heading out on vacation is the obvious and most common reason to turn on an out-of-office message.
 And an OOO email message is critical in alerting your contacts, clients, and colleagues that it will take you a few days to respond to any incoming email you receive while you’re out.